Thalidomide: The active substance in Contergan,

 and its consequences

 Thalidomide is the active substance in the drug Contergan, which was developed in our laboratories in 1954.
-The substance is responsible for deformities that affected people known as the “Thalidomide babies”.
+The substance when taken during a certain period in pregnancy could cause deformities in unborn children known as the “Thalidomide babies”.

 On this page, we provide an overview of the active substance.
 We explain exactly what Thalidomide is, how it was developed and how it acts in the body.
-We also address the question of how the medication can cause deformities and why this was not discovered before the market launch in 1957.
+We also address the question of how the medical product can cause deformities and why this was not discovered earlier.
 We will also provide a short overview of how Thalidomide is being used today.

 The chemical composition of Thalidomide